ncarli/mk-timetrials-discord-bot/README.md

 - **Verification System**: Support for screenshot proof submission
 - **Automatic Reminders**: Notifications before tournament end
 - **Automatic Completion**: Closing and announcing results at deadline with participant mentions
+- **Score History Preservation**: Players can view their full score history, with scores marked as verified, pending, archived, or rejected
+- **Intelligent Score Archiving**: When verifying a time, only slower times are automatically archived

 ## 🛠️ Prerequisites